influxdata/helm-charts/charts/influxdb/README.md

 ## Configure the chart

-Find configurable parameters and descriptions for the InfluxDB Helm chart in `values.yaml`.
+Configurable parameters and descriptions for the InfluxDB Helm chart are stored in `values.yaml` and listed in the table below.
-The following table lists configurable parameters and default values for the InfluxDB Helm chart.

 | Parameter | Description | Default |
 |---|---|---|